privacy-scaling-explorations/mpz/DESIGN.md

 "Long" blocking code should never be present within an async function, as that defeats the entire purpose.
 Instead, blocking code is delegated to a worker thread, typically using a `rayon` thread pool in combination with async memory-channels to make it awaitable.

-Synchronous mutexes can still be used when it is certain to not cause deadlocks, eg the lock is only ever held for a short duration and release does not depend on other concurrent branches.
+Synchronous mutexes can still be used when it is certain they won't cause deadlocks, eg the lock is only ever held for a short duration and release does not depend on other concurrent branches.

 ### Executor Agnostic

 All code in mpz should be *executor agnostic*.
 This means no coupling to a particular executor/runtime, eg `tokio`'s runtime.
-This may take some getting used to, but ensures maximum compatibility for dependent projects.
+This may take some getting used to, but it ensures maximum compatibility for dependent projects.
 See [this blog post](https://blog.yoshuawuyts.com/tree-structured-concurrency/) on structured concurrency to better understand how to avoid the traps that the `Spawn` functionality poses, and how remaining executor agnostic avoids it entirely by only utilizing `Future` primitives.